The tropical momentum map: a classification of toric log symplectic manifolds: Introduction

 By carefully selecting these tools, we are able to reach the classification with a minimum of technical fuss.
 This is a simplified restatement of our main result, which appears with full generality and detail as Theorem~\ref{delzant} in Section~\ref{sec5}:

-\begin{theorem*}[Classification of Hamiltonian toric log symplectic manifolds] There is a one-to-one correspondence between equivariant isomorphism classes of oriented compact connected toric Hamiltonian log symplectic $2n$--manifolds and equivalence classes of pairs $(\Delta, M)$, where $\Delta$ is a compact convex log affine polytope of dimension $n$ satisfying the Delzant condition and $M$ is a principal $n$--torus bundle over $\Delta$ with vanishing toric log obstruction class. \end{theorem*}
+\begin{theorem*}[Classification of Hamiltonian toric log symplectic manifolds] There is a one-to-one correspondence between equivariant isomorphism classes of oriented compact connected toric Hamiltonian log symplectic $2n$--manifolds and equivalence classes of pairs $(\Delta, M)$, where $\Delta$ is a compact convex log affine polytope of dimension $n$ satisfying the Delzant condition and $M$ is a principal $n$-torus bundle over $\Delta$ with vanishing obstruction class. \end{theorem*}

-Placing our work in the larger context of the study of integrable systems, we provide a classification of a large family of toric integrable systems in which the base of the system is a manifold whose integral affine structure is allowed to degenerate in a controlled manner along a stratification.
-The results of this paper provide further evidence that tools from Lie algebroid theory may be fruitfully exploited to understand and classify the singular behaviour of the affine structure on the base of integrable systems, and therefore to further our ability to classify integrable systems at large.
+Placing our work in the larger context of the study of integrable systems (see, for example \cite{MR2801777}), this theorem provides a classification of a large family of toric integrable systems in which the base of the system is a manifold whose integral affine structure is allowed to degenerate in a controlled manner along a stratification.
+The results of this paper provide further evidence that tools from Lie algebroid theory may be fruitfully exploited to understand and classify the singular behavior of the affine structure on the base of integrable systems, and therefore to further our ability to classify integrable systems at large.

-The structure of the paper is as follows: In Section~\ref{sec2}, we define log affine manifolds and provide a method for constructing a great variety of examples by welding together tropical domains.
+The structure of the paper is as follows: In Section~\ref{sec2}, we define log affine manifolds and provide a method for constructing a great variety of examples by a welding procedure.
 In Section~\ref{sec3}, we define toric log symplectic manifolds and classify those with principal torus actions.
 In section~\ref{cuts}, we describe the analogue of the Delzant polytope and provide several examples, including the key example~\ref{gen1}.
 Finally, in Section~\ref{sec5}, we establish the correspondence between log affine polytopes and toric log symplectic manifolds.

 {\it Acknowledgements:}